 Jon Stewart on Humor and an Informed Public from the Films on Demand database at the Cañada College Library

 . . .
-In this program, veteran journalist Bill Moyers interviews Stewart, the long-standing anchor of the award-winning Daily Show with Jon Stewart, about why so many views get their news and analysis from his fake news show.” *
+In this program, veteran journalist Bill Moyers interviews Stewart, former anchor of the award-winning Daily Show with Jon Stewart, about why so many viewers get their news and analysis from his fake news show.” *

 60 Minutes producers investigate 'fake news'

 What surprised 60 Minutes producers who reported on "stories that are provably false" and why arguing about it "is like going down the rabbit hole."